Smoothie Bowl Recipe – 3 Ways

 Use a Vitamix

-Begin this smoothie bowl recipe by adding your frozen fruit of choice to the container of a Vitamix blender.
-In this example, for a pink smoothie bowl we used strawberries.
-I will discuss all the variations later on in the post!
+Begin by adding your frozen fruit of choice to the container of a Vitamix blender.
+In this example, for a pink smoothie bowl I used strawberries.
+I will discuss all the variations later on in the post.

 overhead photo showing how to make a smoothie bowl